-Aldeyra Therapeutics, including its wholly-owned subsidiaries (we, us, or the Company), is a clinical-stage biotechnology company focused on the development of novel therapies with the potential to improve the lives of patients with immune-mediated diseases.
+Aldeyra Therapeutics, including its wholly-owned subsidiaries (we, us, or the Company), is a clinical-stage biotechnology company devoted to developing and commercializing next-generation medicines to improve the lives of patients with immune-mediated diseases.

 Our lead product candidate, reproxalap, is a first-in-class treatment in Phase 3 clinical development for dry eye disease ("DED") and allergic conjunctivitis ("AC").
-We have additional product candidates in development for systemic immune-mediated diseases, proliferative vitreoretinopathy ("PVR") and other retinal diseases, autoimmune disease, and cancer.
+We have additional product candidates in development for systemic immune-mediated diseases, proliferative vitreoretinopathy ("PVR"), primary vitreoretinal lymphoma ("PVRL"), and other retinal diseases, autoimmune disease, and cancer.
 We currently intend to commercialize our products directly or through collaborations.
 None of our product candidates have been approved for sale in the United States or elsewhere.

-Reproxalap is a RASP (reactive aldehyde species) inhibitor that has demonstrated statistically significant and clinically relevant improvements across an aggregate of seven Phase 2 clinical trials in DED and AC, a Phase 3 clinical trial in AC, and Part 1 of a Phase 3 clinical trial in DED, when administered topically to the eye as an ophthalmic solution.
+Reproxalap is a RASP (reactive aldehyde species) inhibitor that has demonstrated statistically significant and clinically relevant improvements across an aggregate of seven Phase 2 clinical trials in DED and AC, two Phase 3 clinical trials in AC, and Part 1 of a Phase 3 clinical trial in DED, when administered topically to the eye as an ophthalmic solution.
 Administered to the skin as a topical dermatologic formulation in a Phase 2 clinical trial and in Part 1 of a Phase 3 clinical trial, reproxalap demonstrated statistically significant and clinically relevant improvements in ichthyosis (a severe skin disorder) caused by Sjögren-Larsson Syndrome ("SLS"), a rare RASP-mediated disease with no approved therapy.
 Additionally, in a Phase 1 clinical trial, ADX-629, a first-in-class orally available RASP inhibitor, was well-tolerated and no treatment-related adverse events were observed.
 Relative to subjects treated with placebo, reduction in the commonly described pro-inflammatory RASP malondialdehyde was observed in ADX-629 treated subjects.
 A growing body of clinical evidence supports the potential and relevance of RASP inhibition as a new and differentiated mechanism of action.
-We have discovered and are developing one additional RASP inhibitor, ADX-103, for the treatment of retinal disease.
+We have discovered and are developing an additional RASP inhibitor, ADX-103, for the treatment of retinal disease.

 As we continue to execute on our strategy of expanding our product candidate pipeline, we may license or acquire new immune-modulating approaches with novel therapeutic potential.
-In January 2019, we acquired Helio Vision, Inc. ("Helio") and thereby obtained rights to ADX-2191, an intravitreal DHFR inhibitor (methotrexate) for the prevention of PVR, a serious sight-threatening retinal disease with no approved treatment.
-In addition, in December 2016, we in-licensed ADX-1612, which inhibits the protein chaperome, a mechanistically differentiated approach for the potential treatment of a number of inflammatory diseases.
+In January 2019, we acquired Helio Vision, Inc. ("Helio") and thereby obtained rights to ADX-2191, an intravitreal DHFR inhibitor (methotrexate) for the prevention of PVR, a serious sight-threatening retinal disease with no approved treatment, and PVRL, a rare cancer with no approved treatment.
+In addition, in December 2016, we in-licensed ADX-1612, which inhibits the protein chaperome, a mechanistically differentiated approach for the potential treatment of inflammatory diseases.
 In the future, we may enter into additional partnerships that facilitate the development and commercialization of our product candidates.